 There will be two parts to the cost of the plant: Capital and Operating.

-Capital: The capital cost of the plant is the cost to build the plant.
+Capital Costs: The capital cost of the plant is the cost to build the plant.
 The District is assuming that 2/3 of this cost will be covered by grants and that 1/3 will be the responsibility of the District.
 The annual cost of debt service for this 1/3 will be charged on property tax bill.

 Operating Costs: The operating costs of the plant are the annual costs incurred to operate the plant.
 This will be charged on the utility bill.
 Operating a wastewater treatment plant will significantly increase the “sewer” component of utility bills.
-Current information indicates that this will be as much as a 97% increase.

 It is not unusual for wastewater treatment plants to be situated close to residential and community infrastructure.